 Most conventional loans offered by private lenders are conforming loans, which means they conform to a maximum loan amount set each year by the Federal Housing Finance Agency.
-Lenders can sell conforming loans to Fannie Mae and Freddie Mac, which are government-sponsored enterprises.
+Mortgage lenders can sell conforming loans to government-sponsored enterprises Fannie Mae and Freddie Mac.
 That frees up money for the lender to make more loans for more homes.

 What’s the difference?
 When a loan exceeds the conforming limit, it means the lender can’t sell the mortgage to Fannie or Freddie.
 These mortgages are called nonconforming or jumbo loans.

 The FHFA sets two limits for conforming loans: